First time home buyer?

-They end up charging you a higher interest rate, and also what’s called private mortgage insurance, which is called PMI.
+The bank can end up charging you a higher interest rate, and also what’s called private mortgage insurance or PMI.
 This is an extra charge on top of your mortgage because you are statistically more likely to default on the loan if you’re an FHA borrower.
 Also, there are limits to how high of a loan that you can get with an FHA.
-This is to prevent people from going and buying like a $3 million homes just because they have $105,000 available to them.
-But at the end of the day, it’s really going to be up to you to do the math and determine which is going to be the right option for you and if it’s worth it to put less money down with a higher interest rate and also paying PMI.
+This is to prevent people from going and buying a $3 million home just because they have a lot of money available to them.
+At the end of the day, it’s really going to be up to you to do the math and determine which is going to be the right option for you and, if it’s worth it, to put less money down with a higher interest rate and also paying a PMI.

 Down payment on your real estate purchase

-So now that you figured out how much money you need to put down, it’s really important now that you figure out how to build your credit.
+So now that you figured out how much money you need to put down, it’s really important that you figure out how to build your credit.
 And this is absolutely essential when it comes to getting a loan and buying your home.
 Because just like you’ll need a down payment, you’re also going to need a decent credit score.
-Now your credit score is able to show banks how likely you are to repay back any money that’s lent to you.
-And this is typically through credit card loans or auto loans or student loans or anytime you’ve had money loaned to you.
+Your credit score is able to show banks how likely you are to repay any money that’s lent to you.
+And this is typically through credit card loans or auto loans or student loans; anytime you’ve had money loaned to you.
 This is basically your repayment history.
-Think of this is basically your loan prepayment scorecard or report card or whatever you want to call it, it’s your grade.
+Think of this as your loan prepayment scorecard or report card or whatever you want to call it; it’s your grade.

 Check Your Credit Score

 Now ideally, you’re going to want a credit score above 740.
 This is the range where banks typically give you the lowest interest rate possible.
 And also this means that you get the most money back in your pocket.
-And then if you have above at 760, this is where banks will start to bend over backward to start giving you loans because you’re less likely to default on that.
-So they start giving you lender credits and other rebates and other things that really just save you a lot of money in the long run.
+If you have above 760, banks will bend over backward to give you loans.
+You’re just less likely to default on them.
+They start giving you lender credits and other rebates and other things that really save you a lot of money.
 Not in terms of how to build your credit.

-And with this, I have to mention this because it’s extremely important.
-And that is to make sure you pay off all high-interest rate debt prior to buying a house.
-This means that you need to pay off any credit card debt, any high-interest rate personal loans, or anything that might hold you back because this will severely limit the type of loans that you can get if you have any sort of high-interest rate debt outstanding.
-Now with this, I usually get the question of whether or not you should pay off a student loan or not or whether or not that’s bad debt or if that could be good debt.
-And my personal recommendation is to always make sure that student loans are ideally paid off prior to buying a home.
+And, I have to mention this because it’s extremely important… That is to make sure you pay off all high-interest rate debt prior to buying a house.
+This means that Home buyer need to pay off any credit card debt, any high-interest rate personal loans, or anything that might hold you back because this will severely limit the type of loans that you can get if you have any sort of high-interest rate debt outstanding.
+I usually get the question of whether or not you should pay off a student loan or not.
+Whether or not that’s bad debt or if that could be good debt.
+I recommend you pay off student loans prior to buying a home if possible.

 How to Buy a Home